jvsteiner/lambdatail/README.md

 This project installs a Lambda function that connects to your Tailscale VPN and acts as an ephemeral exit node.

 Lambda functions are limited to run for 15 minutes at a time, so this is not a good solution for a long-running VPN connection.
-However, it is a good solution for a short-lived VPN connection, such as a VPN connection that is only needed for a few minutes of access or less.
+However, it is useful if you only want a an exit-node for a few minutes of access or less.

 In the future, it could be improved so that it can be used as a long-running VPN connection, through an orchestration service.